Activity year 2010 uses data from the FFIEC's 2010 Census file prepared for HMDA and CRA data.

 Minority Population - This is the census tract's total

-Owner-Occupied Units - This is the number of housing units that
+Owner-Occupied Units - This is the number of housing units

 1- to 4-Family Units - This is the number of housing units that